• Skip to primary navigation

 A bonnet’s silhouette offers a bit of nostalgia of times gone by.
 The history of the bonnet dates back to the Middle Ages.
 Bonnet styles have varied over the centuries, but the universal way to describe a bonnet is a head covering for the hair and ears only, not the forehead.
 Bonnets are versatile in that they are meant to be worn indoors as well as outdoors.
 Your guys and girls will be clad for every activity from play dates to nature walks.
 So grab your favorite hook and let’s choose the perfect yarn.

-I truly wanted to capture the classic style of a vintage sewn linen bonnet in a crochet pattern.
+I truly wanted to capture the classic style of a sewn linen vintage baby bonnet in a crochet pattern.
 Chubby cheeks and all tied up with a bow tucked under a little one’s chin, make me swoon!
 Inspired by a dappled horse’s spots and the drape of a willow tree, the culmination of the bonnet’s simplistic, classic design was formed.

 Beginner-Friendly Bonnet Pattern Made From a Rectangle